 - Finely chop the shallot and sauté in a pan drizzled with olive oil.
 Add the artichokes, season with salt and pepper and cook at low heat until tender.
 Add some water if necessary.

-- Combine the eggs, 2 tablespoons of Parmesan cheese and the milk to the bowl with the potatoes.
+- Combine the eggs, 2 tablespoons of Parmigiano cheese and the milk to the bowl with the potatoes.
 Mix well and season with salt and pepper to taste.

-- Butter the ramekins, cocottes or baking pan, then coat all sides with breadcrumbs.
+- Butter the ramekins, cocottes or baking dish, then coat all sides with breadcrumbs.

 - Divide the potato mixture in two and add one half on the bottom of the cocottes, flattening it with a spoon.